CodeByAlex/Scope-Data-Visualization/README.md

 ## Why Scope?

-  - If you are interested in security and enjoy lookingraph visualizations of data, this is the project for you.
+  - If you are interested in security and enjoy lookin at graph visualizations of data, this is the project for you.

 ## Technology stack